ziapeltagames/six-winters/docs/RULES.md

 In each region's obstacle discard pile, burn the obstacle card on the bottom the discard deck.
 That is, the first obstacle discarded.

-## Unlock New Obstacles
+## Unlock New Threat Obstacles

-For each threat track, unlock obstacle cards with the given threat icon of a difficulty less than or equal to the threat level.
+For each threat track, unlock obstacle cards with the given threat unlock icon of a difficulty less than or equal to the threat level.
 Place the unlocked obstacled cards in the region discard pile matching the region symbol of each obstacle.

 ## Shuffle Obstacle Decks